RAR/esphome-eg4-bms/CONFIGURATION.md

 This implementation adds writable configuration parameters to the ESPHome EG4 BMS component, allowing you to modify BMS protection thresholds and settings via Home Assistant.

+## Important Hardware Note

+**Configuration registers (0x002D - 0x0087) are NOT accessible on the standard inverter communication port.**

+The EG4 Lifepower v2 battery uses an RJ45 connector with two separate RS485 buses:
+- **Pins 1 & 2**: Inverter communication bus (real-time data only: 0x0000-0x0026)
+- **Pins 7 & 8**: Parallel/battery communication bus (includes configuration registers: 0x002D-0x0087)

+To read or write configuration parameters, you must connect to **pins 7 & 8** of the RJ45 connector.

 ## Implementation Details

 ### Components Created